 - A Mauritius company formation can be incorporated within one week, with a minimum of one shareholder and one director of any nationality.
 The minimum paid up share capital is US$1 and our Client will not need to travel to complete Mauritius business setup engagement;

-- Mauritius company incorporation is simple and cost-effective, which is an advantage for entrepreneurs interested in Mauritius.
-According to the 2013 Doing Business Survey by the World Bank, Mauritius is the world’s 20th easiest place to do business.
+- Mauritius business setup is simple and cost-effective, which is an advantage for entrepreneurs interested in Mauritius company formation.
+According to the 2013 Doing Business Survey by the World Bank, Mauritius company formation is the world’s 20th easiest place to do business.
 The survey measures factors including Mauritius business setup procedures, time, cost and minimum capital required to start a business;

-- A Mauritius GBC1 Company enjoys access to over 30 double tax treaties signed with countries around the world;
+- A Mauritius business setup enjoys access to over 30 double tax treaties signed with countries around the world;

 - A Mauritius GBC1 is considered tax-resident in Mauritius, and corporate profits are taxed at 15%.
 However, tax credits are available which may bring the effective tax rate down to 3%.
 A GBC1 is not subject to capital gains tax or withholding tax.
 A Mauritius GBC2 Company is exempt from all taxes on income derived outside Mauritius.
 There is no income tax in Mauritius;

-- There are no minimum capital requirements with a Mauritius GBC2 offshore company, which is a benefit for entrepreneurs interested in Mauritius company incorporation.
+- There are no minimum capital requirements with a Mauritius GBC2 offshore company, which is a benefit for entrepreneurs interested in Mauritius business setup.
 Also, directors and shareholders details are unavailable for public viewing;

 - English is spoken by 90% of Mauritians which makes it easier for foreign investors to communicate with local suppliers and customers.